 All applicants are asked to submit:

-- PhD (or close to submission) in Experimental Psychology, Psychophysics, or a related discipline.
+- A PhD (or be close to submission)

 - Demonstrable ability to write material of a quality commensurate with publication in highly-ranked journals.